 “It’s humbling to see the outpouring of generosity in our community and to see God orchestrating everything.
 From the donation of a huge warehouse to new sources of food, help from the Arizona National Guard and even the city paying for their employees who were going to be furloughed to work here instead, it’s all God,” Mary says.

-Eric says, “God is doing miracles at Midwest Food Bank and we’re amazed that our Lord lets us help.”
+“God is doing miracles at Midwest Food Bank,” Eric says.
+And we’re amazed that our Lord lets us help.”